pavelgar/pihello/README.md

 # Pi-hello

-**Pi-hello** is a simple "_no additional dependecies required_" program used to display various statistics of your Pi-hole.
+**Pi-hello** is a simple "_no additional dependecies required_" command-line program used to display various statistics of your Pi-hole.
 It is **highly configurable** and **easily scriptable**.

 ## Installation